Stimulus Presentation Challenges

 Auditory Stimulus Limitations

 Therefore, in order to understand the limits on display durations, we need to examine some of the details of the hardware and how it works.
 Computer display devices, both CRT and LCD displays, paint every dot or “pixel” of a display sequentially.
-The display begins to be drawn at the top left, and pixels are then painted horizontally across the row, move down to the second line and then continue horizontally.
-The process is repeated for each row of pixels until the bottom of the screen is reached.
+The display begins to be drawn at the top left corner, and pixels are then painted horizontally across the row, move down to the second row and then continue horizontally.
+The process is repeated for each row of pixels until the bottom right corner of the screen is reached.
 This process of painting all the pixels sequentially for a full screen is called the refresh cycle, and typically takes 10-18 ms (the “refresh duration”).

 The start of a refresh cycle is referred to as the vertical blank event.
 On a CRT monitor, this is when the electronic gun on the monitor moves from the bottom right of the display to the top left of the screen to restart the refresh.
 The computer can sense the vertical blank event in order to synchronize the computer events to what is occurring on the display.
 The display card, the monitor, and the screen settings (e.g., resolution and color depth) all determine the refresh cycle or refresh rate.